 Once you remove from the oven, they will need some time to set up into "bars," so chill them for a few hours in the refrigerator.
 Alternatively, you can serve them warm in a bowl along with a scoop of vanilla ice cream (Blue Bell, of course, if it's available in your part of the world.)

-Once they are chilled, you can remove them from the pan easily by pulling up on the edges of the parchment paper and slicing into squares.
+Once they are chilled, you can easily remove them from the pan by pulling up on the parchment paper's edges and slicing into squares.